Skip to main content

 viewing blind

 The expansive prairie, mesic flatwoods and diverse natural communities create outstanding wildlife viewing.
 Due to its unique and high quality birding opportunities, this area is part of the Great Florida Birding and Wildlife Trail.
-An observation tower overlooking Lake Jackson and the Sunset ranch walking trail and viewing blind offer additional opportunities for wildlife viewing.
+The Sunset ranch walking trail and viewing blind offer additional opportunities for wildlife viewing.
 Visit the Wildlife page for more details.

 Hiking, Biking & Horseback Riding